 He might jump, wiggle, circle around, and even urinate.
 In most circumstances, this will end up spraying urine due to the movements.

 Well, some training such as how to stop a dog from jumping as well as desensitizing him from over-excitement might also curb this behavior.
 For instance, when you get home, refrain from entering the house immediately.

 I am sure he knows when you get to the door and he is probably waiting for you on the other side.
 When you open, he will start wiggling and wagging his tail.
 He is happy to see you.
 However, once he starts jumping, close the door for a minute, and try again.
-Do this until he calms down and reward him by petting him and offer him a treat.
+Do this until he calms down and rewards him by petting him and offering him a treat.

 Once again, training a dog out of a habit can take a few weeks.
 Remain consistent and patient until you stop the over-excitement leading to urinating in the house.

 Urine marking can be territorial or sexual.
-When your dog attains sexual maturity and he has not been altered, then he could urinate in the house.
+When your dog attains sexual maturity and has not been altered, then he could urinate in the house.
 At the same time, if someone or another dog is crossing your dog’s boundaries, it could trigger him to pee in the house.

 Well, if you have more than one dog, urine marking might happen especially before two dogs get along with each other.

 To stop a dog from urine marking, get him altered.
-Also, ensure that there is a proper introduction between two dogs, especially if you are dealing with in house territorial marking.
+Also, ensure that there is a proper introduction between two dogs, especially if you are dealing with in-house territorial marking.